Filter & Align: Leveraging Human Knowledge to Curate Image-Text Data: Experiment

-\paragraph{Datasets.} We conduct experiments on three different image-text datasets at different scales: Conceptual Captions 3M (CC3M)~\cite{cc3m}, Conceptual Captions 12M (CC12M)~\cite{cc12m}, and LAION-400M~\cite{laion400m}.
-The majority of our ablation studies are performed on the CC12M datasets.
-We compress the original datasets to $50\%$ as default.
-Additionally, we explore different compression ratios in ablation studies.

-\paragraph{Baselines.} In addition to our method, we consider other three commonly-used baselines: random selection, CLIP Score~\cite{clip}, and BLIP Score~\cite{blip}.
-The latter two methods target poorly aligned image-text pairs by using pre-trained CLIP models and BLIP models to rank the cosine similarity score between image and text embeddings.
-The CLIP and BLIP models are with a large ViT vision backbone.
+\paragraph{Datasets.} To evaluate the effectiveness of our method, we conduct experiments on a diverse range of multimodal datasets.
+These include large-scale web-crawled datasets such as Conceptual Captions~\citep{cc3m}, Conceptual 12M~\citep{cc12m}, LAION-400M~\citep{laion400m}, and SBU captions~\citep{sbu}, which collectively comprise over 415 million image-text pairs.
+We also incorporate smaller, human-annotated datasets like COCO~\citep{mscoco} and Visual Genome~\citep{vg}. to provide a comprehensive evaluation across different data types and scales.

+\paragraph{Baselines.} We compare our method against several baseline approaches to assess its relative performance: \begin{itemize} \item \textbf{Full Size.} We use the entire dataset without any filtering. \item \textbf{Random.} We compress the dataset by randomly selecting $50\%$ of the entire dataset. \item \textbf{CLIP Score and BLIP Score.} We experiment with CLIP Score and BLIP Score and leverage the cosine similarity between image and text embeddings as the filtering metric.
+Specifically, we select the image-text pairs that rank within the top 50\%.
+The CLIP model and BLIP model are both equipped with ViT-L/14 image encoder.
+The CLIP model is pre-trained on the DataComp-1B dataset, while the BLIP model is trained on a diverse corpus of 129 million image-text pairs, which include Conceptual Captions, Conceptual 12M, LAION-400M, SBU captions, COCO, and Visual Genome. \end{itemize}
-\paragraph{Training Parameters.} For our experiments on CC3M and CC12M, we utilize the BLIP~\cite{blip} of ViT-B/16~\cite{vit-b-16} architecture.
-For LAION-400M, we use the ViT-L architecture and follow the exact training setup outlined in~\cite{blip}.
-For CC3M dataset, we train the models with a batch size of $600$ and the AdamW optimizer~\cite{adam}.
-We set the batch size to $2,880$ for CC12M and LAION-400M datasets.
-The training epoch is $40$ for CC3M and CC12M datasets and $5$ for LAION-400M dataset, respectively.
-The learning rate is set to $3\times10^{-3}$, and weight decay is set to $0.1$.
-The supplementary material contains a detailed breakdown of training parameters.

-\paragraph{Evaluation Setup.} We consider three downstream evaluation tasks for the trained BLIP models: image classification tasks, image-text retrieval tasks, and image captioning tasks.
-It is worth noting that we evaluate these tasks all in a zero-shot manner.
-In order to demonstrate the improvements in alignment of vision-language models, we do not fine-tune trained BLIP models to avoid bias from other datasets in fine-tuning.
+\paragraph{Training and Evaluation Setup.} We employ the BLIP~\citep{blip} of ViT-B/16~\citep{vit-b-16} architecture and we train the models with the AdamW optimizer~\citep{adam}.
+The batch size is set as $600$ for CC3M dataset and $2,880$ for CC12M dataset.
+The training epoch is $40$, the learning rate is set to $3\times10^{-3}$, and weight decay is set to $0.1$.
+We consider three downstream evaluation tasks for the trained BLIP models: image classification, image-text retrieval, and image captioning tasks.
+Importantly, to avoid possible bias introduced in fine-tuning, we evaluate all these tasks in a zero-shot manner.